 Involvement in a major disciplinary infraction of a serious nature, such as battery, bullying, fighting, drugs, alcohol, weapon, gang-related activity, and felony arrest (any SESIR offenses) may result in immediate dismissal.
-Students may be dismissed immediately from a secondary District Application Program for failure to complete program requirements such as career shadowing, required performances, or service in the community, etc.
+Students may be dismissed immediately from a secondary District Application Program for failure to complete program requirements such as career shadowing, required performances, industry certifications or service in the community, etc.

 The District Application Programs Commitment form outlines the expectations for student success in these programs.

-This agreement must be signed by the students and their parent or guardian at the beginning of each school year, indicating their commitment to maintaining and supporting the highest standards possible.
+District Application Program Procedures Page 40 of 47 This agreement must be signed by the students and their parent or guardian at the beginning of each school year, indicating their commitment to maintaining and supporting the highest standards possible.